geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 #### Q: Will a specific community module be included?

-Check the [Project Plan](https://docs.google.com/document/d/1EmI1kDsqeoxB9GANiiaZy56RY0pWbl6GqD4fq8EJ4oo/edit?tab=t.0) to see if the community module you are interested will be available in GeoServer 3.
+Check the [Project Plan](https://docs.google.com/document/d/1EmI1kDsqeoxB9GANiiaZy56RY0pWbl6GqD4fq8EJ4oo/edit?tab=t.0) for list of community modules included in scope of work.

 The project plan lists a number of community modules that are required by downstream projects MapStore, GeoNode and Cloud Native GeoServer.